orkunkaraduman/oscdn/README.md

 1. Prerequisites: Ensure you have go with version 1.20 installed on your system.

-2. Installation: Install oscdn by running the following command: `go get github.com/orkunkaraduman/oscdn@latest`
+2. Installation: Install oscdn by running the following command: `go install github.com/orkunkaraduman/oscdn@latest`

 3. Configuration: You can view command-line flags and `config.yaml` at this time.